software-mansion/radon-ide/packages/docs/docs/usage.md

 ### Logs integration

-React Native IDE uses the built-in VSCode console allowing you to filter through the logs.
+Radon IDE uses the built-in VSCode console allowing you to filter through the logs.
 The links displayed in the console are automatically linking back to your source code.

 <video autoPlay loop width="500" controls>